zhoupgit/grafana/docs/sources/datasources/loki/configure-loki-data-source.md

 ### Derived fields

-Derived Fields are used to extract new fields from your logs and create a link from the value of the field.
+Derived Fields are used to extract new fields from a log message and create a link from the value of the field.

-For example, you can link to your tracing backend directly from your logs, or link to a user profile page if the log line contains a corresponding `userId`.
+For example, you can link to your tracing backend directly from your logs, or link to a user profile page if the log line contains a corresponding userId.
-These links appear in the [log details][].
+These links appear in the [log details](ref:log-details).

 You can add multiple derived fields.